rust-lang/rfcs/text/0000-impl-trait-type-aliases.md

 type Foo = impl Bar;
 ```

+In addition, when documenting `impl Trait`, explanations of the feature would avoid type theoretic terminology (specifically "existential types") and prefer type inference language (if any technical description is needed at all).

+## Restricting compound `impl Trait` trait aliases
 The type alias syntax is more flexible than `existential type`, but for now we restrict the form to that equivalent to `existential type`.
 That means that, if `impl Trait` appears on the right-hand side of a type alias declaration, it must be the only type.
 The following compound type aliases, therefore, are initially forbidden:

 ```rust